tassalor1/Digit_Recognition/README.md

 * **98.css**

 This project demonstrates the application of deep learning techniques to solve real-world problems and provides an interactive way to explore handwritten digit recognition using a powerful CNN model and a user-friendly interface.

-# To-Do

-These are the planned features and improvements for the project:

-1. Improve the user interface for better usability
-2. Mobile friendly
-3. Optimise the CNN model for colored backgrounds and numbers
-4. Add support for recognising multiple digits in a single image
-5. Implement a feature to save the user's input images for future model retraining